Jean-Marc Nobilo: Biography

 After working in Reunion, Mauritius Island (as National Technical Director and manager of the U20 and U17 national teams), Lebanon (as National Technical Director and manager of U20, U17 and U15 national teams) and in Al-Aïn (as the training's center head manager), Jean-Marc Nobilo came back in France in 2004 as the first's teams joint coach with Noël Tosi, and head coach of the PRO B team of Angers SCO.
-His winning the Atlantic League allowed for the PRO B team to be promoted in CFA 2 (5th division).
+His winning the Atlantic League allowed for the PRO B team to be promoted to CFA 2 (5th division).

 In 2005, Jean-Pierre Louvel, Chairman of Le Havre AC, offered him the training facility's head manager and head coach of the PRO B Team, in CFA 2 (5th division) positions.
 Under his leadership, the team was promoted to CFA (fourth division) in 2006.

 In 2007, he replaced Thierry Uvenard as head coach of Le Havre AC's first time, then in League 2 (2nd division).
 The team dominated the championship, won the title two games before the end and was promoted back to League 1 (1st division).
 Jean-Marc Nobilo was elected best coach of League 2.
 He renewed his contract with Le Havre AC for two more seasons.
 But his come back in League 1 was difficult.
 Last one in ranking in December and after four losses in five games, Jean-Marc Nobilo was appointed sports manager by Louvel.
 Frederic Hantz, former coach of Sochaux, then replaced him as the new first team's head coach.

 By September 2010, Jean-Marc Nobilo was appointed head coach of Benin's national team.
 He left his job one month later since the salary agreements were not respected.